blueyorange/teaching/src/A Level Physics OCR A/2 Foundations of physics/2.2 Making measurements and analysing data/2.2.1 Measurements and uncertainties/propagating uncertainties.md

 $$

 The last term is very small so we ignore, and the first two are the sum of the percentage uncertainties!

+---

+# Measurement circus

+1. 1.5 V cell, unmarked resistor, ammeter and voltmeter set up as circuit to measure resistance
+2. micrometer and short length of thick wire
+3. vernier calliper and short length of hollow pipe
+4. ruler and short length of thick wire with kinks
+5. approx 0.50 m pendulum set up with stopclock
+6. 500 sheets of A4 paper and ruler to measure thickness of sheet of paper

+---

+# Measurement circus 1

+Set up a circuit to measure the resistance.